 While customers may have an untold number of solar panel providers to choose from when going the traditional route, Tesla is among the only companies offering solar shingles today.

 The last Tesla solar product that homeowners may be considering is the Tesla Powerwall, which is one of the best solar battery storage systems on the market.
-By adding a battery to your home solar system, you can use solar energy even when the sun isn’t shining (like at night or on cloudy days), have power stored up in case of a utility outage, and even sell the excess energy back to the grid when energy costs are greatest.
+By adding a battery to your home solar system, you can use solar energy even when the sun isn’t shining (like at night or on cloudy days) and have power stored up in case of a utility outage.

 When considering Tesla solar energy storage for a new or existing solar system, customers will come across both the Tesla Powerwall and the Tesla Powerwall+.
 The Powerwall+ comes with additional benefits (at an additional cost, of course).
 Key differences between these two options include the following:

 |On-Grid Power||5.8 kW continuous||7.6 kW / 5.6 kW continuous|